microsoft/vscode-docs/docs/languages/typescript.md

 ### Step 4: Reviewing Build Issues
 Unfortunately most builds don't go that smoothly and the result is often some additional information.
-For instance if there was a simple error in our TypeScript file we may get the following oputput form `tsc`:
+For instance if there was a simple error in our TypeScript file we may get the following output from `tsc`:

     HelloWorld.ts(3,17): error TS2339: Property 'logg' does not exist on type 'Console'.

 This would show up in the output window (which can be opened using `kb(workbench.action.output.showOutput)`) and selecting Tasks in the output view dropdown.
-We parse this output for you and highligth detected problems in the staus bar.
+We parse this output for you and highlight detected problems in the status bar.

 ![Problems in Status Bar](images/typescript/problemstatusbar.png)